swiftlang/swift-evolution/proposals/NNNN-unlock-existentials-for-protocols-with-fixed-associated-types.md

     var foo: Foo { get }
 }
 ```
-Moreover, we are not actually constraining 'Foo''s 'A' to it 'Foo' itself but rather its _Existential_ Type.
-Not to mention, that in the future all protocols might be allowed to have Existentials (read more in the [Future Directions](#generilized-existentials) section).
+Moreover, we are not actually constraining 'Foo''s 'A' to 'Foo' itself but rather its _Existential_.
+Not to mention, that in the future all protocols might be allowed to have Existentials (read more in the [Generilized Existentials](#generilized-existentials) section).

 All in all, we don’t think it’s for the compiler to warn us when a protocol is _likely_ to fail, but rather when failure is _certain_, due to protocols' abstract nature.